rpiazza87/imres/README.md

 Different combinations of training arrangements can be specified.
 The Figure below exemplifies a training sequence consisting of 4 epochs to train only the final layer of the network, adopting a larger learning rate, then 10 epochs to train all layers using a slightly smaller learning rate and, finally, 6 epochs to again train all layers now with a much smaller learning rate.
 Data augmentation and dropout were not used in this intance.
 The kernel was run on Colab with GPU, using batch size of 6 (larger batches than this tended to lead to OOM errors).

+As a result of this training, a model has been constructed that can be used to evaluate the resolution of images acquired in new wells logged with LWD tools.

 ![ScreenShot](img/Result_History.PNG)